|Quick Facts: Heavy and Tractor-trailer Truck Drivers|

-Heavy and tractor-trailer truck drivers usually have a high school diploma and 2 years of related work experience.
-They must have a Commercial Driver’s License (CDL).
+Heavy and tractor-trailer truck drivers usually have a high school diploma and attend a professional truck driving school.
+They must have a commercial driver’s license (CDL).

 The median annual wage for heavy and tractor-trailer truck drivers was $43,680 in May 2018.

 Employment of heavy and tractor-trailer truck drivers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
 As the demand for goods increases, more truck drivers will be needed to keep supply chains moving.

 Explore resources for employment and wages by state and area for heavy and tractor-trailer truck drivers.

 Compare the job duties, education, job growth, and pay of heavy and tractor-trailer truck drivers with similar occupations.

 Learn more about heavy and tractor-trailer truck drivers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.